stonepros/stone/doc/rados/operations/add-or-rm-osds.rst

 hard drives than older hosts in the cluster (i.e., they may have greater weight).

-.. tip:: Ceph prefers uniform hardware across pools.
+.. tip:: Stone prefers uniform hardware across pools.
 If you are adding drives of dissimilar size, you can adjust their weights.
 However, for best performance, consider a CRUSH hierarchy with drives of the same type/size.